-But just across the Canadian-U.S. border, on the banks of the Tulsequah River (one of the Taku’s feeder rivers and a part of the Taku watershed), the Tulsequah Chief Mine’s dilapidated remains are leeching sickly red mine waste into this pristine river-system.
+But just across the Canadian-U.S. border, on the banks of the Tulsequah River (main tributary to the Taku River), the Tulsequah Chief Mine’s dilapidated remains are leeching sickly red acid mine waste into this pristine river-system.

 The Taku has been the traditional territory of the T’aaku Kwaan for millennia.
 Head up the Taku Inlet today and you’ll find Juneau-ites using the Taku for subsistence, sport fishing, and recreation.
 Commercial fishermen from Juneau and surrounding communities rely on the Taku’s massive salmon runs for their livelihoods, and tens of thousands of tourists come to marvel at the Taku’s wildlife and glacial landscape.

 The Tulsequah Chief Mine hasn’t operated since the 1950s, so why is this site still not cleaned up, despite the acknowledged need?

 Plain and simple.

 B.C.’s alternate solution is to help the owner of Tulsequah Chief find yet another buyer, not to clean-up the site, but to re-open it and expand it.
 And then once they’re done mining, that new owner will clean up the site.

 Let’s just say we’re feeling skeptical – especially given that the two most recent owners of the mine went bankrupt within a few years.